 Columbia University in the City of New York is a good choice for individuals interested in a Computer Science major.
-Students who graduate from the CompSci program make about $69,552 in the first five years of working and $130,413 after their first five years of working.
-With over 20,000 undergraduates, Columbia University in the City of New York is among the biggest schools in the country.
+Students from the Computer Science program at Columbia University in the City of New York earn 34.8% more than the typical college grad with the same degree.
+Located in New York, New York, this university is right for individuals who thrive in an urban setting.

 Colgate University is a wonderful choice for students pursuing a Computer Science degree.
 Students who graduate from this program report average early career income of compsci and mid-career income of $121,893.
 Hamilton, New York presents a charming small-town ambiance for young people to learn in.

 Clarkson University is among your top options if you want to study Computer Science.
-Grads of the compsci program state that they receive average early career income of compsci and mid-career income of $118,232.
+Compsci graduates from Clarkson University get a earnings boost of about 15.4% above the typical income of computer science graduates.
 This is a tremendous selection for students who have a preference for the style of a compact college town.

 Any student pursuing a degree in Computer Science needs to check out Rensselaer Polytechnic Institute.
 With 167 undergraduates, CompSci is quite a popular major at Rensselaer Polytechnic Institute.
 The setting in an important urban center is great for students seeking out considerable possibilities for social networking, adventure, and exploration.

 RPI has earned a top rating for quality of education for veterans and active-duty military.
 Ranked #53 in New York for value for the money, we would have expected this school's excellent academic programs to feature a larger price tag.
 In what areas is Rensselaer Polytechnic Institute doing the best?
 Check out all the college rankings.